armele/mctradepost-retro/README.md

 A station building must include one or more rail blocks tagged with "station_start".
 These will be used to determine whether or not a station is connected to other colonies for the purposes of trade.

 ## Current Status
 This mod can best be described as an "early-alpha" state.
 It functionality may change rapidly and without warning.

+Building: Train Station - Trade Modules.
+Modules are implemented to allow configuration of imports and exports.
+Next step is to implement Stationmaster AI to act upon this information.

 ### Roadmap (Roughly Prioritized)
-Building: Train Station - Trade Module
 Building: Train Station - Engineer Walking the track during connection testing.
 Building: Train Station - Elegant handling of chunk loading.
 Building: Pet Shop (enables pet functions, pet-related colony roles.)